Our People

 Undergraduate Research Assistant

-Rygel is currently a sophomore studying Data Science.
+Rygel is currently a junior studying Data Science.
 He is originally from the Chicago suburbs.
 In addition, he is apart of the Purdue’s Global Science Partners.
 He is interested in data analysis and visualization, programming, and psychology.
 Outside of lab, he likes editing videos and photos, exercising, and listening to music.

 Elliott Shi